autonomouslogic/eve-ref/docs/src/datasets/reference-data.md

 * Field names will be `snake_case`, since that's how the ESI does it and all other data on EVE Ref Data comes from there.\
   It makes sense to continue that format.
+* URLs will be `snake_case`, because that's how the ESI does it.
 * The JSON layout will be structured in a way mostly inspired by the ESI, though that may not always be possible.
 * Prefer keyed objects to arrays - the final object merger should be kept as simple as possible.\
-  Since it's not possible to merge arrays in a predictable while preventing data duplication, keyed objects are preferred.
+  Since it's not possible to merge arrays in a predictable way while preventing data duplication, keyed objects are preferred.
-* Names and descriptions will use a language map like the SDE, rather than multiple files like the ESI.
+* Names and descriptions will use a language map like the SDE, rather than multiple endpoints/files like the ESI.
-* URLs will be `snake_case`, because that's how the ESI does it.

 ## Corrections (TBD)